 The different delivery mechanisms used, such as one to one SM support and group based SMPs, may play a role in increasing access to SM services and enable different forms of support.
 One aspect of a group delivery is peer support, which can provide a platform for sharing experiences, reciprocal gain (being helped and helping others) and reinforcement of SM techniques.
 Stroke survivors themselves describe peer support as having great value: It can act as a catalyst for action, offer shared decision making, and be a great source of knowledge as peers in the same position, ‘actually know what they are talking about’[22].
 There is relatively little published work on the group delivery of stroke SMPs but they may improve well-being [23], health distress[24], feelings of loneliness[25] , medication compliance[26] and cognitive symptom management[27].
 Therefore, a group SMP could offer a targeted approach to reduce unmet needs in the stroke population and increase the number of stroke survivors who would have access to such a service.

-It is clear there is a need to reduce unmet needs in the stroke population, and that group SM may provide a novel and viable mechanism through which to do this.
+It is clear there is a need to reduce unmet needs in the stroke population, and that group SM may provide a viable mechanism through which to do this.
 However, it is important that new developments in stroke rehabilitation: 1) Reflect the needs of those who use the service, as SMPs may profess to be patient centred, but can often be professionally led[28] and 2) Studies are carried out in line with the Medical Research Council (MRC) guidelines[29] which suggest the design of any complex intervention should be tested for acceptability among its target population.
 Both of these considerations could be achieved through Public and Patient Engagement (PPE) work.
 One group SM study focussing specifically on stroke does ask participants for their views but this was carried out after members had participated in a group SMP which may have influenced findings[30].
 To the best of our knowledge there has been no research exploring stroke survivors’ views on the group delivery of SMPs prior to attendance.

 The aims of this research were to explore stroke survivor’s insights on 1) possible benefits of a group SMP, 2) possible challenges of a group SMP and 3) when/where to implement a group SMP in an individual’s stroke journey.